RELG 402 - World's Living Religions

 Title IX

 ENMU is committed to fostering a safe, productive learning environment and we comply with all aspects related to Title IX of the Educational Amendments of 1972 and 34 C.F.R.
 Part 106.
-Title IX prohibits sex discrimination to include sexual misconduct defined as harassment, domestic and dating violence, sexual assault, and stalking.
+Title IX prohibits sex discrimination to include all forms of sexual harassment as defined in the university's Title IX Policy.

-Incidents of harassment or assault can be reported to the Title IX Coordinator by phone at 575.562.2991 or by email to titleix.coordinator@enmu.edu
+Incidents of harassment or assault can be reported to the Title IX Coordinator by phone at (575)562-2235 or by email at titleix.coordinator@enmu.edu.

 Confidentiality and Mandatory Reporting